chemag/audiolat/README.md

 # latencycheck
-Measure ear-to-mouth (output->input) delay in android systems.
+A tool to measure ear-to-mouth (output->input) delay in android systems.

 # 1. Introduction

 This app calculates the "audio latency" of an android device by performing an ear-to-mouth (e2m) experiment.
+In an e2m experiments, we play a sound in the audio output (e.g. a speaker), and then look for it in the audio input (e.g. a mic).
+We measure the latency between the moment we played out the sound, and the moment we record it.

 # 2. Discussion